uabrc/uabrc.github.io/docs/help/faq.md

 #### What is a bus error?

 A bus error is almost always related to a process requesting more memory than is available.
 In other words, the job ran out of memory.
 The simplest solution is to increase the requested memory for the job.
 It may help to learn more about [SLURM](../cheaha/slurm/introduction.md) and [job efficiency](../cheaha/job_efficiency.md).

+#### I copied a script from a Windows machine to Cheaha and am getting a bad interpreter error

+Bad interpreter errors usually mean that there are symbols in the script that the shell interpreter cannot read correctly.
+This is usually due to the difference in newline symbols used in Windows (`\r\n`) and Unix (`\n`).
+Once these newline symbols are changed, the script should be able to run on Cheaha.

+To convert a script written in Windows to be compatible on Linux, use the `dos2unix` command.
+Just give it the name of the script to convert and it should convert it correctly.

+If you are using development tools like [Notepad++](https://notepad-plus-plus.org/downloads/) or [VSCode](https://code.visualstudio.com/), there are built-in ways to remove the carriage returns.

+- NP++: Go to Edit >> EOL Conversion >> Unix (LF).
+This must be done for individual files.
+- VSCode: Open Settings and search for EoL.
+Change the default EoL character to `\n`.
+This will be applied globally if changed in your User Options.

+#### Why am I seeing an InvalidAccount error when submitting jobs when I could submit jobs fine previously?

+If you see this error when submitting jobs, please [contact support](support.md#how-to-request-support).
+There are a few causes for this error that will need to be investigated.

 ### Issues in Progress